Before I begin, just go ahead and pat yourself on the back for making it through the dumpster fire of the year 2020 has been for all of us.

 Whether you want to try long-form content through Instagram Guides or short-form content through LinkedIn Stories, bring back those ideas you’ve put on the back burner and try something new on social this year.

-By trying new things, you might be able to surprise to your audience with new and engaging content.
+By trying new things, you might be able to surprise your audience with new and engaging content.
 And guess what?
 This might even make you stand out from the other brands that aren’t trying new things.

 7. Prepare a social media holiday calendar